guilleng/c-programming-a-modern-approach-solutions/chapter13/exercises/01/README.md

 (b)
 `printf("%c", "\n");`
-Not a valid `printf` call, the format specifier expects a character argument but it receives a pointer to a string array that contains the newline character plus the null character.
+Not a valid `printf` call.
+The format specifier expects a character argument, but it receives a pointer to a string array that contains the newline character plus the null character.

 (c)
 `printf("%s", '\n');`
 Not a valid `printf` call.
-The format specifier `%s` expects a pointer to string that should be null-terminated.
-Instead it receives the newline character escape sequence, this statement reads from forbidden memory, causing undefined behavior.
+The format specifier %s expects a pointer to a null-terminated string, but it receives the newline character escape sequence.
+This can cause undefined behavior.

 (d)
 `printf("%s", "\n");`
 Valid.
-The format specifier expects a pointer to a null-terminated string.
-The string literal passed contains the newline character plus the null character.
+The format specifier expects a pointer to a null-terminated string, and the string literal passed contains the newline character plus the null character.

 (e)
 `printf('\n');`